-models, and fitting them via Markov chain Monte Carlo methods.
+A number of probabilistic programming languages and systems have emerged over the past 2-3 decades.
+One of the earliest to enjoy widespread usage was the BUGS language (Spiegelhalter et al., 1995), which allows for the easy specification of Bayesian models, and fitting them via Markov chain Monte Carlo methods.
 Newer, more expressive languages have allowed for the creation of factor graphs and probabilistic graphical models.
-Each of these systems are domain-specific languages built on top of existing low-level languages; notable examples include Church (Goodman et al., 2012) (derived from Scheme), Anglican (Wood, Van de Meent & Mansinghka, 2014) (integrated with Clojure and compiled with a Java Virtual Machine), Venture (Mansinghka, Selsam & Perov, 2014) (built from C++), Infer.NET (Minka et al., 2010) (built upon the .NET framework), Figaro (Pfeffer, 2014) (embedded into Scala), WebPPL (Goodman & Stuhlmüller, 2014) (embedded into JavaScript), Picture (Kulkarni et al., 2015) (embedded into Julia), and Quicksand (Ritchie, 2014) (embedded into Lua).
+Each of these systems are domain-specific languages built on top of existing low-level languages; notable examples include Church (Goodman et al., 2012) (derived from Scheme), Anglican (Wood et al., 2014) (integrated with Clojure and compiled with a Java Virtual Machine), Venture (Mansinghka et al., 2014) (built from C++), Infer.NET (Minka et al., 2010) (built upon the .NET framework), Figaro (embedded into Scala), WebPPL (embedded into JavaScript), Picture (embedded into Julia), and Quicksand (embedded into Lua).

-Probabilistic programming in Python (Python Software Foundation, 2010) confers a number of advantages including multi-platform compatibility, an expressive yet clean and readable syntax, easy integration with other scientific libraries, and extensibility via C, C++, Fortran or Cython (Behnel et al., 2011).
+Probabilistic programming in Python Van Rossum and Drake Jr (2000) confers a number of advantages including multi-platform compatibility, an expressive yet clean and readable syntax, easy integration with other scientific libraries, and extensibility via C, C++, Fortran or Cython (Behnel et al., 2011).
 These features make it straightforward to write and use custom statistical distributions, samplers and transformation functions, as required by Bayesian analysis.
 While most of PyMC3's user-facing features are written in pure Python, it leverages Theano (Bergstra et al., 2010; Bastien et al., 2012) to transparently transcode models to C and compile them to machine code, thereby boosting performance.
-Theano is a library that allows expressions to be defined using generalized vector data structures called tensors, which are tightly integrated with the popular NumPy (Van der Walt, Colbert, Varoquaux, 2011) ndarray data structure, and similarly allow for broadcasting and advanced indexing, just as NumPy arrays do.
+Theano is a library that allows expressions to be defined using generalized vector data structures called tensors, which are tightly integrated with the popular NumPy ndarray data structure, and similarly allow for broadcasting and advanced indexing, just as NumPy arrays do.
 Theano also automatically optimizes the likelihood's computational graph for speed and provides simple GPU integration.